Joseph Arshad

-Joseph Arshad (born August 25, 1964) is the Roman Catholic Bishop of Islamabad-Rawalpindi in Pakistan.
+Joseph Arshad (born August 25, 1964) is the Catholic Bishop of Islamabad-Rawalpindi in Pakistan.

 Biography

-Arshad was born on August 25, 1964 in Lahore.
+Arshad was born on August 25, 1964, in Lahore.
 After completing school, he began his priestly education at St. Mary's Minor Seminary, Lahore.
 He continued his studies at Christ the King Seminary in Karachi.
 After his ordination on November 1, 1991, he was appointed Parochial Vicar of St. Joseph's Church and also given charge of St. Peter's School in Gujranwala.
 For a while he also studied journalism.

-In 1995, he went to Rome for Canon Law studies at the Pontifical Urban University and then underwent training as a Vatican diplomat at the Pontifical Ecclesiastical Academy.
+In 1995, he went to Rome for Canon Law studies at the Pontifical Urban University and then underwent training as a papal diplomat at the Pontifical Ecclesiastical Academy.

 His doctoral dissertation “The responsibility of a diocesan bishop in defending the unity of the universal Church according to c.
 392” was published by the Urbaniana University Press in 1999.

-He was the first Pakistani priest to join the Vatican diplomatic service.
+He was the first Pakistani priest to join the papal diplomatic service.
 From 1999 to 2002 he served at the Apostolic Nunciature in Malta.
 From then until 2010, he served at the Apostolic Nunciatures in Sri Lanka, Bangladesh, and Madagascar.

-As of July 2013 he was a councillor at the Apostolic Nunciature in Bosnia and Herzegovina.
+As of July 2013 he was a counsellor at the Apostolic Nunciature in Bosnia and Herzegovina.

-Pope Francis on July 3, 2013 appointed Arshad as the bishop of the Faisalabad Diocese.
+Pope Francis on July 3, 2013, appointed Arshad Bishop of Faisalabad.
 The Diocese has an area of 35,300m^{2} and a population of 38,265,000, of whom 150,000 are Catholics with 42 priests.